 The Company's customer contracts include a diverse range of payment schedules dependent upon the nature and type of goods and services being provided.
-This can include performance-based payments or progress payments as well as regular monthly or quarterly payments for ongoing service delivery.
+The Company often agrees payment schedules at the inception of long term contracts under which it receives payments throughout the term of the contracts.
+These payment schedules may include performance-based payments or progress payments as well as regular monthly or quarterly payments for ongoing service delivery.
 Payments for transactional goods and services may be at delivery date, in arrears or part payment in advance.
-Our long-term service contracts tend to have higher cash flows early on in the contract to cover transformational activities.

-Where payments made to date are greater than the revenue recognised to date at the period end date, the Company recognises a deferred income contract liability for this difference.
-Where payments made are less than the revenue recognised at the period end date, the Company recognises an accrued income contract asset for this difference.
+Where payments made are greater than the revenue recognised at the period end date, the Company recognises a deferred income contract liability for this difference.
+Where payments made are less than the revenue recognised at the period end date, the Company recognises an accrued income contract asset for this difference